Guide to Online Toronto Historical Newspaper Resources

 Zhyttia I Slovo

-The main draw here is The Varsity, covering all issues from 1880 to 2010 (files are collected by academic year).
+Collected by academic year, all issues of The Varsity are available from 1880 to 2010.
 Other U of T papers uploaded include an assortment of Erindale campus papers and some issues of Toike Oike.
 U of T has a full list of its digitized archival publications, which also includes alumni magazines, course calendars, and yearbooks.

-The University of Toronto’s Thomas Fisher Rare Book Library has uploaded a selection of editions of the Toronto Sunday World published between 1912 and 1920.
-More on their collection here.
+The University of Toronto’s Thomas Fisher Rare Book Library has uploaded several editions of the Toronto Sunday World published between 1912 and 1920.

-Saturday Night magazine began as a weekly Toronto-based newspaper, and issues published between its launch in 1887 and 1911, as well as a handful from 1945 and 1946, are available.
+Saturday Night magazine began as a weekly Toronto-based newspaper, and issues published between its launch in 1887 and 1911 are available.
 It appears excellent microfilm copies were used – almost every microfilm I’ve used from this era transforms images and large headlines into black blobs.
+Issues from 1945 and 1946 were visible at one point, but have probably gone into hiding alongside the later issues (1986-2005) promised in the collection name.

 PAMA (Peel Art Gallery, Museum, and Archives) has started uploading editions of the Malton Pilot community paper from the 1970s.